socialmediaboosterlb/ComboSplit/README.md

 # ComboSplit
-Splits combo lists (email:password) delimited by a ":" character Add you combos to the combos.txt file and it will split them into 2 txt files, one for emails and the other for passwords
+Splits combo lists (email:password) delimited by a ":" character</br>
+Add you combos to the combos.txt file and it will split them into 2 txt files, one for emails and the other for passwords